cogniteam/hamster_pro_kit/README.md

 # hamster_pro_kit

-The Hamster Pro Kit is a product of the collaboration between AAEON, Intel, Amazon and Cogniteam. <br>
+The Hamster Pro Kit is the product of the collaboration between AAEON, Intel, Amazon and Cogniteam. <br>